 Python Variable Deletion

-Python also provides the facility to delete a variable from memory.
-For this, the del command is used.
+Python also provides a facility to delete a variable from memory.
+The del command is used for this.
 The following is the general syntax for deleting a variable in Python: